-Averted in Wreck It Ralph.
-Companies SUBWAY, Mentos, and even Nesquik is included in the film.
+Averted in Wreck-It Ralph.
+SUBWAY, Mentos, and even Nesquik are included in the film.

 In the 1989 film Batman, the Joker announces his lethal tampering with Gotham City cosmetics with a mock commercial.
 Walking up to a living bound and gagged victim (a disclaimer at the bottom of the screen reads "Not An Actor"), he exclaims, "Uh-oh!
 He don't look happy.
 He's been using Brand X!" ("Oh No!")
 Then he walks to a corpse with a hideous Joker grin and says, "But with new Joker Brand, I get a grin, again and again!"